Happy Foods Tube

 • To an immersion blender cup (see note 5), add flour, baking powder, baking soda, salt and oats.
 Give it a mix with a spoon or fork.
 Add the rest of the ingredients and blend for a few seconds or until all the ingredients are well combined (see note 6).

 • Cook on a griddle or large skillet/frying pan until you see holes forming on the surface of the pancakes.
-Turn them over and cook until they are cooked through and golden brown (about 2 further minutes).
+Turn them over and cook until they are cooked through and golden brown (about 2 more minutes).

 • Serve with anything you like!